French Toast

 Prevent your screen from going dark as you follow along.

-1. Preheat the oven to 400°F. Line a baking sheet with parchment paper, and set aside.
-Place 1 tablespoon each butter and vegetable oil in a heavy skillet, and set it to heat over medium heat.
-Alternately, heat an electric griddle to 300°F.
+1. Preheat the oven to 400°F. Line a baking sheet with parchment, and set aside.
+Place the butter and vegetable oil in a heavy skillet, and set it to heat over medium heat.
+Alternatively, heat an electric griddle to 300°F.

 2. In a small bowl, whisk together the eggs, cream, salt, nutmeg, sugar, rum, and vanilla.
 Stir until smooth but not foamy.
-Pour the batter into a shallow casserole dish large enough to hold two pieces of bread snugly.
+Pour the batter into a shallow casserole dish or square pan that's large enough to hold two pieces of bread snugly.

 3. Place two pieces of bread in the pan; let them soak for about 30 seconds, then turn them over, and let soak for about 30 seconds on the other side.
 You want the bread to absorb some of the liquid, but not to become soggy.

 6. When all the pieces are cooked, serve the French toast with soft butter and maple syrup.
-Or dust it with confectioners' sugar or cinnamon sugar.
+Or dust it with confectioners' sugar, cinnamon sugar, or Maple Cinnamon French Toast Sugar, if desired.

 Tips from our Bakers

-• Want to make a delicious holiday version of this recipe?
-Substitute eggnog for the 3/4 cup cream called for in the recipe.
+• Want to make a delicious holiday French toast?
+Substitute eggnog for the 3/4 cup (170g) cream called for in the recipe.